Cats + Dogs + Horses

 Chihuahua, puppies, very small cats or kittens need lower doses.
 We recommend 1-5 drops a day

-What herbs are used?
+What herbs are used in this blend?

 Oats is a natural mood lifter, restorative nerve tonic, diaphoretic, nutritive, that also lowers cholesterol.
 Oat seed has restorative properties for the nervous system.